 “at all such times received the shōgunate government’s (bakufu) permission, and (although) particularly pleasing to the eye, in Satsuma mainly imitations were produced; swords and spears were produced from pure iron without adding steel to it, and armor was not forged, but made from leather.“

-- Translator’s note: The Shimazu house needed authorization by the shōgunate government (bakufu) in Edo for each export of weapons to Ryūkyū, including weapons as gifts or for trade purposes to China.
+- Translator’s note: The Shimazu house needed authorization by the shōgunate government (bakufu) in Edo for each export of weapons to Ryūkyū, including weapons meant as gifts or for tribute-trade purposes to China.

 When the Chinese investiture envoys (sappōshi) for King Shō Tai arrived in Ryūkyū in 1866, chief- and vice-envoy as well as the people below them added up to a group of four hundred and thirty-four persons.
 At each official ceremony and banquets, the chief- and vice-envoy would receive 2 swords (tachi) each, so it added to 4 swords at each ceremony and banquet.
 The other persons would receive the value of a sword in silver coins, along with other presents.
 Even though it is said that these gifts to the envoys amounted to a total 40 swords, these were blunt swords.